galaxyproject/training-material/topics/ecology/tutorials/gbif_cleaning/tutorial.md

 >
 >    > <comment-title></comment-title>
 >    >
->    > This tool is one of the important "classical" Galaxy tool who allows you to better synthtize information content of your data.
+>    > This tool is one of the important "classical" Galaxy tool who allows you to better synthesize information content of your data.
 Here we apply this tool to the 17th column (corresponding to the basisOfRecord attribute) but don't hesitate to investigate others attributes!
 >    {: .comment}
 >
 {: .hands_on}